All About Hearing Aids

 Batteries power the hearing aid's electronics.
 Here's how the other parts of a hearing aid work:

-A microphone picks up sound from the environment.
+A microphone picks up sound around you.

 An amplifier makes the sound louder.